Kommando Baphomet – Blood Gospels Of Satanic Inquisition

 Their previous album Oddfellows came out eight years ago and was a return to the traditional Tomahawk approach after the band took a radical turn on 2007’s Anonymous.

-Tonic Immobility continues down the same path and it the band recorded the music some three-four years ago, but Patton didn’t have time to do his vocals and keys before recently.
-That’s perhaps one of few positive side effects of this pandemic we’re in the middle of.
+Tonic Immobility continues down the same path and the band recorded the music some three-four years ago, but Patton didn’t have time to do his vocals and keys before recently.
+That’s perhaps one of the few positive side effects of this pandemic we’re in the middle of.

-Tonic Immobility is very much a typical Tomahawk album and as such it comes without significant surprises.
+Tonic Immobility is very much a typical Tomahawk album, and as such it comes without significant surprises.
 Sonically and musically, it suits the predecessor very much, with only drum sound noticeably sharper and more compressed.
-It sticks bit more out in the overall sound, but thanks to good production and mix job the nature of the drum sound doesn’t come across as problematic, but it’s rather matter of taste.
+It sticks a bit more out in the overall sound, but thanks to good production and mix job the nature of the drum sound doesn’t come across as problematic, but it’s rather a matter of taste.

-Apart from Patton’s vocal performance especially the interplay between the guitars and the rhythm section.
+Apart from Patton’s vocal performance, especially the interplay between the guitars and the rhythm section.
 And while the music on Tonic Immobility can be caricaturized as alternative rock/metal, there is so much more to it.
 The jazz undercurrents as well as cinematographic and even psychedelic references pop-up rather often.
-The playfulness withing the songs is very musical and creative while at the same time upholding that off-beat approach that wouldn’t be out of place as an accompanying soundtrack to some bizarre experimental cabaret.
+The playfulness withing the songs is very musical and creative, while at the same time upholding that off-beat approach that wouldn’t be out of place as an accompanying soundtrack to some bizarre experimental cabaret.